 • Carrying out a pre-publication study on a memoir I wrote about recovery from anorexia, called The Very Hungry Anorexic, to assess whether or not it was ethically responsible to publish it (the motivation: the main research finding I’d previously made in this area was that most people with eating disorders find reading fiction and memoirs about eating disorders much more harmful than helpful, but I tried—and, it turns out, managed—to make this book different!)

-• Developing behaviour-focused models of mental illness inspired by dynamical systems theory, pushing back against the general tendency to ignore behaviour in favour of psychologizing
+• Developing models of healthcare that emphasise practical behaviour and personal agency, pushing back against the general tendency to ignore behaviour in favour of psychologizing and to treat mental illnesses as conditions that can be dealt with via didactic, paternalistic methods

 • Co-authoring the fourth edition of the world’s leading textbook on consciousness, Consciousness: An Introduction, with Susan Blackmore (published April 2024)